Best Online Master’s Degrees in Art History

 lindenwood-university-logo

 From the classic to the contemporary, students in the online art history master’s degree program at Lindenwood University develop a solid foundation of knowledge about art through the ages.
 They then are prepared for diverse careers, including positions as fine artists, librarians, museum curators, historians, and archivists.
-The program, which takes two years to complete, explores art theory and criticism, the history of digital art, photography, various periods of art history, and research methods.
+The program, which takes a minimum of two years and 30 credit hours to complete, explores art theory and criticism, the history of digital art, photography, various periods of art history, and research methods.
 After finishing coursework, students must write a thesis based on original research.

 Prospective students must have at least a 2.8 cumulative grade point average in a bachelor’s degree program.
 Application documents include undergraduate transcripts, a personal statement describing their career goals, and a resume.